Green Room (film): Plot

-As the band is about to leave, Pat returns to the bar's green room to retrieve Sam's cellphone, where he stumbles upon Amber and the members of Cowcatcher standing over the body of Emily, who's been stabbed to death by Werm.
-Pat calls the police as he flees, but is caught, and bar employees Gabe and Big Justin capture the rest of the band and confine them in the green room with Amber.
-Gabe pays one young skinhead to stab another to create a cover story for the police who respond to Pat's call.
-He consults with the bar's owner, skinhead leader Darcy, who decides all witnesses need to be eliminated.
-He arranges for Cowcatcher to be gifted poisoned heroin, while more skinheads assemble at the bar, waiting until nightfall to kill the band and Amber.
+After the show, Pat returns to the green room to retrieve Sam's phone.
+He sees the body of a woman, Emily, who has been stabbed to death by Werm, a member of Cowcatcher.
+Pat calls the police, but the bar employees Gabe and Big Justin confiscate the band's phones and hold them captive in the green room.
+Gabe pays a skinhead to stab another to create a cover story for the police who respond to the call.
+He consults with the bar owner and skinhead leader, Darcy, who decides to kill the band to eliminate witnesses.

-The band overpowers Big Justin and holds him hostage, taking his pistol and a boxcutter from his pocket.
+The band overpowers Big Justin and holds him hostage, taking a boxcutter from his pocket and his pistol.
 They negotiate through the door with Darcy, who asks them to surrender the pistol.
-Pat agrees, on the condition that they keep the bullets, but when he opens the door, the men attempt to force their way in while slashing at his arm.
-They manage to close the door, but Pat loses the gun and is seriously injured.
-Big Justin attempts to break free, leading Reece to choke him unconscious.
-Amber slashes Big Justin's stomach open with the boxcutter.
+Pat agrees, but as he opens the door, Emily's friend Amber realizes it is a trap.
+Darcy and his men slash at Pat's arm and partially sever his hand with machetes until he drops the gun, but he closes the door.
+Big Justin attacks the band, but Reece chokes him into unconsciousness.
+When Big Justin surprises Reece by awaking again, Reece chokes Big Justin again and Amber cuts him with a boxcutter to confirm that he is dead.